Health-Education-England/tis-revalidation-integration/README.md

         .to(exampleServiceUrl + "/api/example/someEndpoint?bridgeEndpoint=true");
 ```

+## Integration Tests
+This project uses localstack for integration tests.
+Docker must be running locally for these tests to run and pass.

 ## TODO
  - Provide dynamic `SENTRY_ENVIRONMENT` as environmental variable during
    deployment, this should be set based on where the container is being